 3. WAG Peanut Butter & Banana Training Treats 2 lb

-• Peanut butter and banana flavors: Adds variety to standard chicken treats
+- Peanut butter and banana flavors: Appeals to dogs who like variety

-Compared to plain chicken treats, this product prioritizes taste variety while maintaining a training-friendly size.
-The tradeoff is that some dogs may prefer simpler flavors.
+Compared to single-flavor treats, this product prioritizes taste variety.
+The tradeoff is that it may not suit dogs with peanut sensitivities.

 4. WAG Chicken Flavor Training Treats 1 lb